Prasophyllum frenchii

-Prasophyllum frenchii, commonly known as the maroon leek orchid or swamp leek orchid, is a species of orchid endemic to south-eastern continental Australia.
+Prasophyllum frenchii, commonly known as maroon leek orchid or swamp leek orchid, is a species of orchid endemic to south-eastern continental Australia.
 It has a single tubular green leaf and up to sixty five green, reddish-brown or red flowers.
 Formerly more widespread, it is now confined to seven populations containing a total of fewer than 1,000 plants.

 Description

 Prasophyllum frenchii is a terrestrial, perennial, deciduous, herb with an underground tuber and a single tube-shaped leaf up to 200 mm long, 5-10 mm wide at the base and which is often withered by flowering time.
 Between twenty and sixty five scented flowers are arranged along a flowering stem 150-600 mm or more high.
 The flowers are scented, green, reddish-brown or red and as with others in the genus, are inverted so that the labellum is above the column rather than below it.
 The dorsal sepal is egg-shaped, 5-8 mm long and the lateral sepals are lance-shaped, 5-8 mm long, more or less parallel to and free from each other.
 The petals are oblong in shape, 6-7 mm long and turn forwards.
 The labellum is egg-shaped, green or reddish, 5-6 mm long and turns upwards through about 90° near its middle.
 The upturned part is triangular and the edges of the labellum are slightly crinkled.
 There is a raised, horseshoe-shaped callus in the centre of the labellum.
 Flowering occurs from October to November.